lavishmoor/CODSOFT-Task1-Personal-Portfolio/README.md

-# creating a personal portfolio
+# creating a personal portfolio.